-Keep the full-length QEX articles flowing in, but if a full length article is not your aspiration, share a brief Technical Note that is perhaps several hundred words long plus a figure or two.
-Expand on another author's work and add to the Amateur Radio institutional memory with your technical observation.
+Keep the full-length QEX articles flowing in, or share a Technical Note of several hundred words in length plus a figure or two.
 Let us know that your submission is intended as a Note.
 QEX is edited by Kazimierz "Kai" Siwiak, KE4PT, (ksiwiak@arrl.org) and is published bimonthly.
 QEX is a forum for the free exchange of ideas among communications experimenters.
 The content is driven by you, the reader and prospective author.
-The subscription rate (6 issues per year in the United States is \$29.
+The subscription rate (6 issues per year) in the United States is \$29.
 First Class delivery in the US is available at an annual rate of \$40.
 For international subscribers, including those in Canada and Mexico, QEX can be delivered by airmail for \$35 annually.
-Subscribe today at www.arrl.org/qex.
+Subscribe today at www.arrl.org/gex.